ddev/ddev/docs/content/users/extend/customization-extendibility.md

 ## Explicit `supervisord` Configuration for Additional Daemons

-Although most extra daemons (like Node.js daemons, etc) can be configured easily using [web_extra_daemons](#running-extra-daemons-in-the-web-container), there may be situations where you want complete control of the `supervisord` configuration.
+Although most extra daemons (like Node.js daemons, etc.) can be configured easily using [web_extra_daemons](#running-extra-daemons-in-the-web-container), there may be situations where you want complete control of the `supervisord` configuration.

 In these case you can create a `.ddev/web-build/<daemonname>.conf` with configuration like: